 We do not have any information on obtaining student loans in other countries.

-How much will I need for accommodation and living expenses?
+How much will I need to study in the UK?

 Should I apply if I am unable to fund my studies?

 If you need a student visa to enter the UK, you must be able to prove you have the funds to pay for your studies.